 More Niagara Region Hikes

-You can view all Niagara region hikes, including Balls Falls Conservation Area, Woodend Conservation Area, and the Niagara Glen.
+You can view all Niagara region hikes, including Balls Falls Conservation Area, Woodend Conservation Area, St. Johns Conservation Area, and the Niagara Glen.
 I highly recommend all of these Niagara hiking trails in addition to Short Hills Provincial Park.

 Have you ever visited Short Hills Provincial Park or any parks in Niagara region?
 Have you ventured out on any Niagara hiking trails or walking trails?
 I want to hear all about it in the comments section below!